des4maisons/til/til.md

+* When you feel intimidated about having a conversation about something with another team, try picking the brains of some of the people on that team first.
+Through that conversation, you will likely become less ignorant, gain more empathy, learn more context, hear the biggest holes in your ideas...
 * `bundle package --no-install` downloads all gems to a local cache without installing them.
 This is useful if you want to download all gems as a pre-build step for building a docker image. (useful if some gems come from